-Separated into nine different articles on technology topics, TechReport 2020 covers the prominent areas in technology that lawyers face today.
-The survey reports concentrate on issues relating to technology use, not product use.
+Separated into eight different articles on technology topics, TechReport 2021 covers the prominent areas in technology that lawyers face today.
+The survey reports focus on issues relating to technology use, not product use.

 Examples of statistical information included in the annual survey report are:

-The TechReport articles will begin posting on Law Technology Today on Oct.
-19 and will run on Mondays through Dec.
-7. Topics include:
+The TechReport articles will begin posting on Law Technology Today on Nov.
+10 and will run on Wednesdays through Dec.
+29. Topics include:

 The Legal Technology Survey Report, started more than two decades ago by the ABA Law Practice Division, is recognized as the primary source for information regarding the use of technology by attorneys in private practice.
 It is based on responses by practicing lawyers — not consultants, vendors or IT staff.